-Average daily budget EXCLUDING our Annapurna Circuit Trek: $6385 NPR ($57 USD) per day.
+Average daily budget EXCLUDING our Annapurna Circuit Trek: $5,803 NPR ($51 USD) per person per day.

 Daily Budget Breakdown:

-- Luxury: 75,000 + NPR ($67+ USD) for 2 people/night.
+Luxury: 75,000 + NPR ($67+ USD) for 2 people/night.
 Includes A/C and breakfast.
-Treat yourself for a night or two in a higher end room.
-Typically a king sized bed, a separate shower and nicer amenities.
+Treat yourself to a night or two in a higher-end room.
+Typically a king-sized bed, a separate shower, and nicer amenities.

 Some of our favorite local foods:

 Tourist Bus: There are tourist buses running between all the major sites in Nepal.
-The roads can be a nightmare no matter how you travel; but in a tourist bus you get a bit more comfort.
-There is typically A/C and a washroom; however don`t count on wanting to step foot into it.
+The roads can be a nightmare no matter how you travel, but on a tourist bus, you get a bit more comfort.
+There is typically A/C and a washroom; however, don`t count on wanting to step foot into it.
 A semi-functioning toilet on the back of a bumpy bus almost always means “debris” all over the floor and walls.
 Most of the time we would just wait until the washroom breaks provided.

 Taxi: Local taxis offer cheaper and more basic transportation than private cars.
 Make sure to discuss the price beforehand.

 Airplane: Nepal has a number of local airlines offering domestic flights.
 Make sure to do your research beforehand as Nepalese Airlines have some of the lowest safety ratings in the world.
 When at all possible; we avoided flying on local airlines while backpacking Nepal.